Skip to main content

 The Bees and Eye (Youtube)

 Then there's Lana Nasser, or Lana I Nasser (There was even once a Lana Y Nasser ... but I'll keep that one a secret- for now.)
-I have to say that while lana is my 'writing' name and the one I was given ...
+While lana is my 'writing' name and the one I was given ...
 I don't connect with it ...
 Now to think of #Lananasser feels more like a tag name.
-So I'll start using it that wa, and till I find my real name ...
+So I'll start using it untill I find my real name ...
 I can handle Lana N - or L.Nasser ... or L.I.Nasser ... etc etc etc

 Comments